istio/istio.io/_docs/tasks/istio-auth.md

 ## Uninstalling Istio with Auth

-This section shows how to uninstall the cluster-level Istio CA and Istio that uses the cluster-level Istio CA.
+This section shows how to uninstall the cluster-level Istio CA and other Istio components.

 ### Uninstalling the cluster-level Istio CA